Cartagena, Colombia: Silver Age (1750–1808)

-In 1762, Antonio de Arebalo published his Defense Plan, the Report on the estate of defense on the avenues of Cartagena de Indias.
-This engineer continued the work to make Cartagena impregnable, including the construction from 1771 to 1778, of a 3400 yards long underwater jetty across the Bocagrande called the Escollera.
+In 1762, Antonio de Arebalo published his Defense Plan, the Report on the state of defense on the avenues of Cartagena de Indias.
+This engineer continued the work to make Cartagena impregnable, including the construction from 1771 to 1778 of a 3400 yards long underwater jetty across the Bocagrande called the Escollera.
 Arebalo had earlier completed San Fernando, and the fort-battery of San Jose in 1759, then added El Angel San Rafael on El Horno hill as added protection across the Bocachica.

-Among the censuses of the 18th century was the special census of 1778, imposed by the governor of the time, D. Juan de Torrezar Diaz Pimienta – later Viceroy of New Granada – by order of the Marquis of Ensenada, Minister of Finance – so that he would be provided numbers for his Catastro tax project, which imposed a universal property tax he believed would contribute to the economy while at the same time increasing royal revenues dramatically.
-The census of 1778, besides having significance for economic history, required each house to be described in detail and its occupants enumerated, making the census an important tool The census revealed what Ensenada had hoped.
+Among the censuses of the 18th century was the special census of 1778, imposed by the governor of the time, D. Juan de Torrezar Diaz Pimienta – later Viceroy of New Granada – by order of the Marquis of Ensenada, Minister of Finance – so that he would be provided with numbers for his Catastro tax project, which imposed a universal property tax he believed would contribute to the economy while at the same time increasing royal revenues dramatically.
+The census of 1778, besides having significance for economic history, required each house to be described in detail and its occupants enumerated, making the census an important tool.
+The census revealed what Ensenada had hoped.
 However, his enemies in the court convinced King Charles III to oppose the tax plan.